When you are a night owl, you constantly suffer from the world that seems to have been created by early birds exclusively for early birds.

 When I was a kid, just a single fact that I would have to wake up early for my life sounded like a nightmare.
 During school times, my parents made me go to bed early.
 Even though I could hardly keep myself from falling asleep during lessons.

 In the university, my sleeping schedule was crap.
-Usually, I started studying late in the evening, and then I was like an overboiled piece of meat presenting on lectures.
+Usually, I started studying late in the evening, and then I was like an overboiled piece of meat presenting in lectures.

-One of the lecturers knew me as the guy who always falls asleep by the middle of her lectures.
+One of the lecturers knew me as the guy who always falls asleep in the middle of her lectures.
 She was sure that I had a night job or something.

 Yeah, a kind of.
 I've been a night owl.

 Night has always been something magical for me.
 Time of extraordinary concentration.
 Time of outstanding creativity.
 The time when I didn't sleep.